When asked to describe the “jobs-to-be-done” approach to understanding customers, Clayton Christensen remembers the milkshake.

 Current Solutions

-Within your business category, what is already being offered to consumers to meet their various needs?
+What is already being offered to consumers within your business category to meet their various needs?
 More importantly, which products or services are being “hired” consistently?

 The success of existing products can indicate a lot about the nature of the job-to-be-done.
 Likewise, failed attempts in the category can be quite instructive: Noticing what they lack may be necessary to avoid the same fate.
-In this way, you can begin to establish the “hiring criteria” consumers are using to make purchase decisions in your space.
+In this way, you can establish the “hiring criteria” consumers use to make purchase decisions in your space.

-Yet be careful not to rely too much on precedent, lest it obscure new possibilities.
-As you study previous efforts from competitors and your own brand, question assumptions about why they soared or sunk.
-You may discover interesting areas of uncertainty worth probing.
-Moreover, you may just find a different way to do the job entirely.
+Yet, be careful not to rely too much on precedent, lest it obscure new possibilities.
+As you study previous efforts from competitors and your brand, question assumptions about why they soared or sunk.
+You may discover exciting areas of uncertainty worth probing.
+Moreover, you may find a different way to do the job entirely.

 Discovering Jobs Your Brand Can Do

 Still, this journey of inquiry can be both complex and confusing.
-Remember the murky topics this process can raise: Human needs and desires are hardly simple matters.
+Remember the murky topics this process can raise: Human needs and desires are hardly straightforward.
 Thankfully, you don’t need to investigate these questions alone.

-With years of experience in the behavioral sciences, our team of researchers and subject experts can aid you in identifying the relevant jobs-to-be-done for your brand.
-Our services encompass a range of methodologies designed to produce implicit insights, the subtext below your company’s struggle and success.
+With years of experience in the behavioral sciences, our team of researchers and subject experts can help you identify the relevant jobs-to-be-done for your brand.
+Our services encompass a range of methodologies designed to produce implicit insights, the subtext below your company’s struggles and successes.

 As a result, we’ve helped a wide array of businesses and nonprofits connect with their customers on a trusting and sustainable basis.
 Many of the world’s most respected brands have benefitted from partnering with us in exploration.